-Notes to the consolidated financial statements:

-Part A - Accounting policies

-Part B - Information on the consolidated

-balance sheet - Assets, Sections 4 and 12

-Part C - Information on the consolidated income

-statement, Section 8

-Part E - Information on risks and related

-hedging policies
+Notes to the consolidated financial statements: Part A - Accounting policies Part B - Information on the consolidated balance sheet - Assets, Sections 4 and 12 Part C - Information on the consolidated income statement, Section 8 Part E - Information on risks and related hedging policies

-Performing loans to customers (Stage 1 and Stage 2) as of 31 December 2021 amount to Euro 103,678 million and represent the most relevant part of the financial statements line item 40 b) "Financial assets at amortised cost - Loans to customers" which totals Euro 127,674 million corresponding to 64 per cent of total assets.
-Net impairment losses booked in the year for these loans, amount to Euro 4.7 million and represent directors' best estimate in order to determine expected credit losses at the reporting date on the basis of the applicable reporting standards.
+Performing loans to customers (Stage 1 and Stage 2) as of 31 December 2022 amount to Euro 105,033 million and represent the most relevant part of the financial statements line item 40 b) "Financial assets at amortised cost - Loans to customers" which totals Euro 133,648 million corresponding to 70 per cent of total assets.
+Net impairment losses booked in the year for these loans, are positive for a total of Euro 10.3 million and represent directors' best estimate in order to determine expected credit losses at the reporting date on the basis of the applicable reporting standards.